Illness & Identity Exhibit

-To schedule a visit outside of regular hours, please email Liz at firstname.lastname@example.org.
+To schedule a visit outside of regular hours, please email Rose at firstname.lastname@example.org.

 Keep the Grassroots Growing

-Read Steve’s new blogpost, Treasure Language, part of his Poetry of Everyday Life series.
-Read Caitlin’s Sense & the City blogpost on the quietest place in the city: the anechoic chamber at the Cooper Union.
+Read Steve’s new blogpost, The Bell Tolls for Ringling, part of his Poetry of Everyday Life series.
+Read Caitlin’s Sense & the City blog post, featuring a secret sound installation below a Times Square sidewalk.

 .Join City Lore in preserving the things we love about New York-places that matter, street performers, folk artists, community gardens, ethnic social clubs, Coney Island, and the New York City accent.